What happens now that Trump has been indicted?

 The decision by the grand jury to indict Trump is the culmination of a sprawling investigation into an alleged scheme that first came to light years ago, when Trump was still in the White House.
 The forthcoming court battle sparked by Trump's indictment is taking place as he ramps up a third bid for the presidency in 2024.

-Now that the grand jury has voted to indict Trump, here is what is likely to come next, according to a former prosecutor and the typical process for criminal defendants in New York:
+Now that the grand jury has voted to indict Trump, here is what is likely to come next, according to a former prosecutor, law enforcement sources and the typical process for criminal defendants in New York:

 Surrender and processing

 In New York, after a grand jury returns an indictment, the charges remain sealed and the indictment is submitted to the court.
-The district attorney then typically notifies the defendant and arranges for his or her surrender.
+The district attorney then typically notifies the defendant and arranges for his or her surrender at the courthouse in lower Manhattan.

-District Attorney Alvin Bragg's office confirmed that prosecutors "contacted Mr. Trump's attorney to coordinate his surrender to the Manhattan D.A.'s Office for arraignment on a Supreme Court indictment, which remains under seal.
-Guidance will be provided when the arraignment date is selected."
+District Attorney Alvin Bragg's office confirmed that prosecutors "contacted Mr. Trump's attorney to coordinate his surrender to the Manhattan D.A.'s Office for arraignment on a Supreme Court indictment, which remains under seal."

-Two sources familiar with the matter told CBS News that Trump could be arraigned Tuesday in New York.
-The plan is for the former president to fly to New York on Monday and be arraigned before Judge Juan Merchan the next day.
-The proceeding is expected to be brief.
-The charge or charges in the indictment would be read to him at that time.
+Law enforcement sources said later that the plan is for the former president to fly to New York on Monday and be arraigned before Judge Juan Merchan the next day.
+The proceeding is expected to be brief, and the charge or charges in the indictment would be read to him at that time.
 The sources noted that the planning is fluid and the date could change.

 Trump's status as a former president adds an unprecedented dimension to the case and raises more security concerns surrounding his surrender than even the most high-profile defendants, according to Dan Horwitz, a former assistant district attorney in the Manhattan District Attorney's Office.
 Speaking before the indictment was handed down, Horwitz said it's not unusual in white-collar criminal cases for the defendant to turn him or herself in at the courthouse in lower Manhattan, where the district attorney's office is.

-But concerns from the Secret Service will likely make the process a bit different, Horwitz said.
-Trump will likely arrive through a nonpublic entrance, where he would then be in police custody, according to Horwitz.
+Concerns from the Secret Service will likely make the process a bit different.
+Trump will likely arrive through a nonpublic entrance, where he would then be in police custody and technically under arrest, according to Horwitz.

 "Once he surrenders, it's going to be a little bit of the same and a little bit different," Horwitz said.